LeaderPortfolio

 Early Life and Education

-John Fish was born and raised in Hingham, Massachusetts.
-He attended Tabor Academy and later graduated from Bowdoin College in 1982 with a degree in political science.
-Fish was also awarded an honorary doctorate from Curry College in 2019.
+John Fish was raised in Hingham, Massachusetts.
+He attended Tabor Academy, where he played football, and graduated from Bowdoin College in 1982 with a degree in political science.
+He also received an honorary doctorate from Curry College in 2019.

 Rise to Success